MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 1. On the **Devices | All devices** blade, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid Azure AD joined** entry in the **Join Type** column.

-### Exercise 2: Implement Azure AD-based Conditional Access for Windows Virtual Desktop
+### Exercise 2: Implement Azure AD-based Conditional Access for Azure Virtual Desktop

 The main tasks for this exercise are as follows:

-1. Create an Azure AD-based Conditional Access policy for all Windows Virtual Desktop connections
+1. Create an Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections
-1. Test the Azure AD-based Conditional Access policy for all Windows Virtual Desktop connections
+1. Test the Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections
 1. Modify the Azure AD-based Conditional Access policy to exclude hybrid Azure AD joined computers from the MFA requirement
 1. Test the modified Azure AD-based Conditional Access policy

-#### Task 1: Create an Azure AD-based Conditional Access policy for all Windows Virtual Desktop connections
+#### Task 1: Create an Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections

->**Note**: In this task, you will configure an Azure AD-based Conditional Access policy that requires MFA to sign in to a Windows Virtual Desktop session.
+>**Note**: In this task, you will configure an Azure AD-based Conditional Access policy that requires MFA to sign in to a Azure Virtual Desktop session.
 The policy will also enforce reauthentication after the first 4 hours following a successful authentication.

 1. On your lab computer, in the web browser displaying the Azure portal, navigate back to the **Overview** blade of the Azure AD tenant and, in the vertical menu on the left side, in the **Manage** section, click **Security**.
 1. On the **Security \| Getting started** blade, in the vertical menu on the left side, in the **Protect** section, click **Conditional Access**.